flashwing-04/showtime-website-project-archive/content/ss23/master/m5-quizzer-ai/techstack.md

 {{<section title="✨ Miscellaneous">}}
 {{<image src="techstack_misc.png" alt="Miscellaneous" >}}
-Since the development environment was already available, we followed these guidelines and used **Andriod Studio**, which is perfectly suited for the development of Flutter.
+Since the development environment was already available, we followed these guidelines and used **Android Studio**, which is perfectly suited for the development of Flutter.
 Also **BitBucket** was already predefined.
 This was a small challenge, since the experience was limited to GitHub and GitLab. **Trello** was helpful in distributing tasks and making it easier to keep track of the project's progress.
 {{</section>}}